tkataras/Automatic-Cell-Counting-with-TWS/README.md

 By downloading our Github repository you will have a set of folders for practice and for experimental use.

-# Input Files (aka Ingredients)
+# Input Files
--Your images
+-Your images in .PNG format

--genotype.csv file
+-genotype.csv

 -geno_full.csv

 # Stage 1